 Although the California DMV is not a law enforcement body, it does participate in the DUI process.
 The DMV will automatically suspend your license 30 days after your arrest, even if you have not gone to trial yet.
 There is one way to prevent this, and that is to prevail at a DMV hearing.

-But you must request this hearing within 10 days of your arrest.
-If you do not, you lose your chance—and your driving privileges.
+You must request this hearing within ten days of your arrest.
+If you do not, you lose your chance and your driving privileges.
 It’s best to have a DUI attorney in Van Nuys represent you at the hearing.
-They can also make sure the request is filed properly for you.
+They can also make sure the request is filed correctly for you.

-Your arraignment is a court hearing shortly after your arrest, normally at the Van Nuys Courthouse.
+Your arraignment is a court hearing shortly after your arrest, generally at the Van Nuys Courthouse.
 At this hearing, you will be asked to enter a plea of Guilty or Guilty.
-It’s likely that the prosecution will already make an offer to you in exchange for a Guilty plea.
+It is likely that the prosecution will already make an offer to you in exchange for a Guilty plea.

-But these pre-arraignment offers are almost never generous ones.
-Having a Van Nuys DUI attorney present at the arraignment sends a signal that you are going to fight hard, and your lawyer will use the opportunity as a chance to needle the prosecution.
+These pre-arraignment offers are rarely generous ones.
+Having a Van Nuys DUI attorney present at the arraignment signals that you will fight hard, and your DUI lawyer in Van Nuys will use the opportunity as a chance to needle the prosecution.

 How to Defend Against DUI Charges in Van Nuys

-If you have been accused of a DUI in Van Nuys, it is important to take action to clear your name.
+You must take action to clear your name if you have been accused of a DUI in Van Nuys.
 Many first-time, non-violent offenders may be eligible for a plea agreement or a pretrial diversion program.
-Here, by working with the state’s prosecuting attorney, you may be able to enter into a drug or alcohol treatment program or another type of pretrial diversion program as opposed to going to trial.
+By working with the state’s prosecuting attorney, you may be able to enter into a drug or alcohol treatment program or another type of pretrial diversion program as opposed to going to trial.

 Law-enforcement officers must have a valid reason for pulling your vehicle over.
 For example, police may notice a broken taillight, erratic driving, or other traffic violations.

-When police fail to give Miranda warnings prior to questioning, any evidence obtained through this line of questioning can be tossed out due to constitutional violations.
+When police fail to give Miranda warnings before questioning, any evidence obtained through this line of questioning can be tossed out due to constitutional violations.
 If you were not given a Miranda warning, any statement received or evidence obtained can not be used against you at trial.

 Inaccurate Blood Alcohol Test Results

 Blood alcohol test results are used to establish the blood alcohol concentration (BAC) levels of a defendant.
-However, when these tests are not administered accurately, the tests are not handled properly, and the tests are not processed according to the procedure, the evidence may be considered tainted and should be dismissed at your DUI trial.
+However, when these tests are not administered accurately, not appropriately handled, or not processed correctly, the evidence may be considered tainted and should be dismissed at your DUI trial.

 We understand how complex the DUI process is and how many unanswered questions you may have regarding the charges against you.
 With that in mind, we have answered some of the most frequently asked questions regarding Van Nuys DUIs below.

-If you have additional questions we did not answer here, reach out to a Los Angeles DUI attorney for legal guidance and support.
+If you have additional questions we did not answer here, reach out to a Van Nuys DUI attorney for legal guidance and support.

 Am I Required to Submit to a Breath Test?

-Anyone who has refused to consent to chemical blood alcohol testing for a third time or has multiple reckless driving or DUI convictions on their record within a 10-year time period will have their license suspended for three years.
+Anyone who has refused to consent to chemical blood alcohol testing for a third time or has multiple reckless driving or DUI convictions on their record within ten years will have their license suspended for three years.
 You should also expect to pay a $125 fine for each refusal to submit to a breath test in Van Nuys.

-Depending on the specific details of your case, it is possible that your DUI conviction could be expunged from your record.
+Depending on the specific details of your case, your DUI conviction could be expunged from your record.
 Many first-time or misdemeanor convictions may be eligible for expungement.

-However, if someone suffered serious bodily injury or death, you are a habitual DUI offender or have been convicted of a felony, you may find it more challenging to obtain an expungement.
+However, suppose someone suffered severe bodily injury or death.
+In that case, if you are a habitual DUI offender or have been convicted of a felony, you may find it more challenging to obtain an expungement.

-How will I get to Work if I Can’t Drive?
+How Will I Get to Work if I Cannot Drive?

-If your license has been suspended due to a DUI conviction, under VEH §13353.7, you may be able to obtain a restricted license that allows you to travel to and from religious activities, work, and doctor’s appointments, and other necessary events.
+Suppose your license has been suspended due to a DUI conviction under VEH §13353.7.
+In that case, you may obtain a restricted license that allows you to travel to and from religious activities, work, doctor’s appointments, and other necessary events.

 What to Look for in a Van Nuys DUI Defense Lawyer

-That is why it is imperative to find a DUI lawyer you can trust.
-A good DUI lawyer will work to have the breath test or blood test evidence thrown out, to find holes in officer testimony, and uncover evidence in your favor.
+That is why you must find a DUI lawyer you can trust.
+A strong DUI lawyer will work to have the breath test or blood test evidence thrown out, to find holes in officer testimony, and uncover evidence in your favor.
 They know that no case is unwinnable.

-- They focus exclusively on DUI – Your lawyer should work exclusively on drunk driving and related cases—and give you their full attention.
+- They focus exclusively on DUI: Your lawyer should work solely on drunk driving and related cases, giving you their full attention.

 Talk to a Van Nuys DUI Lawyer Today for Free

 The prosecutor, law enforcement, and public opinion are all working against you in your DUI case.
-Only one person truly has your back—your DUI defense lawyer.
-We want to help you get the best defense possible, by connecting you with a qualified lawyer who will offer you a FREE consultation.
+Only one person truly has your back: your DUI defense lawyer.
+We want to help you get the best defense possible by connecting you with a qualified lawyer offering free consultations.

 Do not leave your future up to chance.
 Discuss your case with an experienced Los Angeles DUI lawyer before it is too late.
-Simply fill out the form to the right or call a Van Nuys DUI lawyer to get your free consultation today.
+Fill out our online contact form or call a Van Nuys DUI lawyer to get your free consultation today.